How Kansas' Big 12 supremacy unraveled

 Here's the other thing: Texas Tech and Kansas State are really good.
 Both teams reached the Elite Eight last season, and Tech could be Final Four good, while Kansas State returns most of its key pieces from a season ago.

-"I think more of it is the parity of the Big 12 this year," Scott Drew told ESPN when asked to assess the reasons for Kansas' fall.
+"I think more of it is the parity of the Big 12 this year," Baylor coach Scott Drew told ESPN when asked to assess the reasons for Kansas' fall.
 "We probably have more teams that can make a Final Four this year than in other years."

 Kansas came close to seeing its streak end in the past, and there seemed to be one week every other season when the "Is this the year the streak ends?" narratives started coming out.
 But Self and the Jayhawks were always able to turn things around, to the point that Kansas winning the Big 12 seemed inevitable, a foregone conclusion.